HaroldVillacorte/Coop/README.md

-=== coop ===
+# Coop

 Contributors: Harold Villacorte

 Tags: Tags: three-columns, left-sidebar, right-sidebar, accessibility-ready, custom-menu, custom-logo, featured-images, footer-widgets, full-width-template, post-formats, threaded-comments, translation-ready, blog, news

 Requires at least: 4.0

 Tested up to: 5.2.1

-Stable tag: 1.0.16
+Stable tag: 1.0.17

 License: GPLv2 or later

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A WordPress theme called Coop based on underscores.

-== Description ==
+## Description

 Coop is optimized for blogs and web pages.
 The layout options and overall look and feel of the theme are ideal for news, magazine, and other content publishing sites.
 It's clean design and strong support for Page Builder layouts also makes it a great choice for building landing pages.
 If you are an agency, this theme is for you.
 Coop layouts and designs are optimized to work with any screen size making your content look good and be accessible on everything from smart phones to tablets and desktops to flat screen televisions and retina devices.
 There are plenty of options for placing widgets and Coop automatically calculates the layout giving you virtually unlimited layout options without writing any code.
 Also, Coop templates are optimized for maximum search engine and screen reader device accessibility and provides full support for YoastSEO and NavXT breadcrumbs.
 The theme supports non-standard post formats, is translation ready, and provides support for high resolution post thumbnails, HD multimedia, site branding, and much much more.

-== Installation ==
+## Installation

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-= Does this theme support any plugins? =
+### Does this theme support any plugins?

-~~Coop includes support for Infinite Scroll in JetPack.~~ Coop includes support for Related Content in JetPack.
+* ~~Coop includes support for Infinite Scroll in JetPack.~~
+* Coop includes support for Related Content in JetPack.
-Coop includes support for Like buttons in JetPack.
+* Coop includes support for Like buttons in JetPack.
-Coop includes support for Sharing buttons in JetPack.
+* Coop includes support for Sharing buttons in JetPack.
-Coop includes support for NavXT Breadcrumb.
+* Coop includes support for NavXT Breadcrumb.
-Coop includes support for Google Language Translator.
+* Coop includes support for Google Language Translator.
-Coop includes support for Google Tag Manager for WordPress.
+* Coop includes support for Google Tag Manager for WordPress.
-Coop includes support for I Recommend This.
+* Coop includes support for I Recommend This.
-Coop includes support for Max Mega Menu.
+* Coop includes support for Max Mega Menu.
-Coop includes support for Max Mega Menu - Pro AddOn.
+* Coop includes support for Max Mega Menu - Pro AddOn.
-Coop includes support for Page Builder by SiteOrigin.
+* Coop includes support for Page Builder by SiteOrigin.
-Coop includes support for Yoast SEO breadcrumbs.
+* Coop includes support for Yoast SEO breadcrumbs.

-== Changelog ==
+## Changelog

+### 1.0.17 May 26, 2019
+#### Required changes
+* Updates to Customizer Coop Header section

-= 1.0.16 May 26, 2019 =
+### 1.0.16 May 26, 2019
-== Required changes ==
+#### Required changes
+* Updates support version to WordPress 5.2.1
 * Adds conditions to for taxonomy toggle
+* Removed Bower packages.

-= 1.0.15 May 17, 2017 =
+### 1.0.15 May 17, 2017
-== Required changes ==
+#### Required changes
 * Added copyright notice to style.scss/style.css
 * Removed coop_hd image size
 * Removed alt option from all occurrences of the_post_thumbnail()